AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 **Proof options are missing**

-_Proof_
+_Proofs_

-When a user uploads another version of a proof in [!DNL Workfront], the Open Proof and Proofing Workflow links are missing, making it seem like it is a document instead of a proof.
+When a user uploads another version of a proof in [!DNL Workfront], the [!UICONTROL Open Proof] and [!UICONTROL Proofing Workflow] links are missing, making it seem like it is a document instead of a proof.
 When theses links are missing, the label [!UICONTROL Pending] also displays and other users are unable to generate the proof while it is in this [!UICONTROL Pending] status.

 **Users not receiving scheduled report deliveries**